0xDBFB7/ionprinter/documents/log/bowtie.md

 #### Thermocouples

-Thermocouple wire can't be used, as it'll be vaporized.
+Standard K thermocouple wire can't be used, as it'll melt.
+Some esoteric W/Rh junctions can handle the heat.

 #### Bowtie resistance measurement